-Notable saxophone mouthpiece: Vandoren Jumbo Java (link to check the price at Sweetwater)
+Notable saxophone mouthpiece: Vandoren Jumbo Java

 These are the hardest-hitting mouthpieces designed and manufactured by Vandoren.
 The combination of a very high baffle and a large bore with a small chamber makes this an utterly powerful and aggressive mouthpiece ready to project the tone to the last member of the audience.

 Furthermore, it is hard to believe this is not a metal mouthpiece since this model provides the same edge and projection those mouthpieces do but adds warmth and low end to the resulting sound.

 Finally, these mouthpieces are available in a plethora of sizes and openings to accommodate all players.